gonodono/glancet/README.md

 > [!WARNING]
 > The programmatic scroll functions only work on API levels 31+, but there are
-> currently no annotations or warnings to indicate that.
+> currently no annotations or lint warnings to indicate that.

 <br />